-Simple … first, set up your website or blog as explained in Part 2.
+Simple … first, set up your WordPress website or blog as explained in Part Two.
 Then, get it all configured as shown in Part Three.
-Once all of this is in place, you then automate your content distribution with plugins such as the ones discussed in the next section.
+After all this is in place, you then connect all of the dots with plugins like the ones discussed in the section below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at a number of traffic-generating plugins that can help:
+Let’s take a look now at a few traffic-generation plugins that can:

-- Post content automatically to social media sites and social bookmarking websites
+- Syndicate content automatically to social media sites and social bookmarking accounts

-- Distribute content to other blogs via RSS
+- Distribute content to other sites via RSS

-You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, LinkedIn, Google+ and more as soon as you publish your content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, LinkedIn, Google+ and more as soon as you publish your content using a WordPress plugin like JetPack.

 Download URL: https://wordpress.org/plugins/jetpack

-Jetpack is a free WordPress plugin with many useful functions.
+Jetpack is a free WordPress plugin with loads of great functions.

-After installing Jetpack, you will need to connect the plugin to your WordPress.com account (as described in Part Three.) …
+After Jetpack has been installed, you will need to connect the plugin to your WordPress.com account (as described in Part 3.) …

-(Make sure that Jetpack is connected to your WordPress.com account)
+(Make sure the Jetpack plugin is connected to your WordPress.com account)

 Next, activate the Publicize feature …

-You can share your posts on Tumblr, Twitter, Facebook, Google+, LinkedIn, and more …
+Once this section is configured, you will be able to automatically share your posts on Twitter, Facebook, Tumblr, GooglePlus, LinkedIn, and more …

-(Publicize your content to various social media networks.)
+(Share your content on various social media networks.)

-After configuring all plugin and account settings, your content is ready for distribution.
+After configuring all of the account and plugin settings, your content is ready for distribution.

 The Publicize feature adds a new section to your Publish box …